Shivangi Prajapati

 • Genetics: Genetic makeup determines the baseline melanin levels and the natural skin tone.

-• Sun Exposure: UV rays stimulate melanin production as a defense mechanism to protect the skin from damage.
+• Sun Exposure: UV rays stimulate melanin production as a defence mechanism to protect the skin from damage.

-• Diet: Certain nutrients or foods that decrease melanin can be added.
+• Diet: Certain nutrients or foods that decrease melanin can be added to your diet.

 • Age: Melanin production may lower or become uneven with age, leading to pigmentation issues such as age spots.